getpilot/app/docs/sidekick-v1.md

 - primary key on (`user_id`).

 Notes:
-- settings are read on every inbound dm to configure generation and filtering.
+- settings are read on every inbound dm to configure generation.

 2) `sidekick_action_log`
 - `id` (text, pk): uuid for the action log entry.